RedisAI/RedisAI/docs/commands.md

 A common pattern is enqueuing multiple SCRIPTRUN and MODELRUN commands within a DAG.
 The following example uses ResNet-50,to classify images into 1000 object categories.
 Given that our input tensor contains each color represented as a 8-bit integer and that neural networks usually work with floating-point tensors as their input we need to cast a tensor to floating-point and normalize the values of the pixels - for that we will use `pre_process_3ch` function.

 To optimize the classification process we can use a post process script to return only the category position with the maximum classification - for that we will use `post_process` script.
 Using the DAG capabilities we've removed the necessity of storing the intermediate tensors in the keyspace.
-You can even run the entire process without storing the output tensor, as follow:
+You can even run the entire process without storing the output tensor, as follows:

 ```
 redis> AI.DAGRUN_RO |>